pubg/api-assets/README.md

 Since the start and end dates for seasons are not available at the /seasons endpoint, we have made them available in `seasons.json`.
 The dates are in the format MM-DD-YYYY.
 If the season's endDate is `00-00-0000`, then that season is in progress.

+## Survival Title System

+Survival Titles, their sublevels and associated points range, and whether a player can be demoted from each level is listed within `survivalTitles.json`.
+The `titleNumber` and `level` are used for `playerSeason.attributes.gameModeStats.{gameMode}.rankPointsTitle`.

 ## Community Contributions

 Community contributions and feedback are welcome!
 Please feel free to submit an issue if there is something missing or not quite right, and we will take a look as soon as we are able.